berrym/lusush/ADVANCED_SCRIPTING_GUIDE.md

 ---

-**Note**: All examples in this guide have been designed to work with Lusush's POSIX-compliant syntax.
-Test your scripts thoroughly and use `debug help` to explore available debugging commands in your version of Lusush.
+**Development Status Disclaimer**: Lusush is actively developed software.
+While all examples in this guide have been tested with current Lusush, some advanced debugging features, configuration integration, or edge cases may be partially implemented or subject to change.
+Always test scripts thoroughly in your environment and use `debug help` and `config show` to verify available features in your version.

+**Note**: All examples use POSIX-compliant syntax that works in current Lusush.
+Report any issues or inconsistencies to help improve the shell's reliability and documentation accuracy.